Instagram is opening up Stories to all advertisers in a bid to capitalize on the success of the feature.

 As a result of the expansion, businesses will be able to create ads for Instagram Stories and track their reach, impressions, replies and exits (marketing speak for how many users either watch or interact with them) using Facebook’s ad manager tool.

 Instagram’s ads expansion follows in the footsteps of its parent company Facebook.
 The big, blue social network also announced its plans to test midroll ads within videos in January.
-The move is a way for Facebook (and publishers) to generate revenue from videos, which the company claims will make up 70 percent of all traffic on its platform by 2021.
+The move is a way for

 Users worried that the changes may affect the viewing experience on Facebook and Instagram should keep in mind that pre- and mid-roll ads are ubiquitous.
 Both YouTube and Twitter utilize them in one form or another, and Snapchat began inserting skippable ads between Stories last year.